barbellfan/vscode-rust/README.md

 When I create a new Rust project in Visual Studio Code, I create a folder in the root called .vscode, then copy this tasks.json file in there and check it in with the other code.
 Commands are generally available immediately.
 If they aren't, restart Visual Studio Code.

+Supported build tasks:
+- build
+- run
+- run --release
+- check
+- fmt (format)
+- clean

+Supported test tasks:
+- test
+- test with backtrace (RUST_BACKTRACE set to 1)

+Unsupported tasks, since I don't see how to do this in the context of a project:
+- new